 Scorpio Bulkers Inc. Announces the Sale of an Ultramax Vessel

 /EIN News/ -- MONACO, Dec.
-08, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Tethys, an Ultramax bulk carrier built in 2016, for approximately $18.25 million.
+09, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Orion, an Ultramax bulk carrier built in 2015, for approximately $16.1 million.
 Delivery of the vessel is expected to take place in the first quarter of 2021.

 About Scorpio Bulkers Inc.